How to Switch Banks

 - Consider a better account option first.

-Check if your current bank has other account options first.
+Perhaps your current bank has other accounts that could work better for you.
 For example, if you are annoyed by fees, they might have a free checking option that could save you $10 to $20 each month.Discuss your options with your bank's relationship manager before considering a switch.

 - Do your research.